The whiting, a fish easy to catch from the shore as well as by boat

 Morphology

-Whiting is a slender fish with a widely slit mouth containing many fine teeth.
+Whiting is a slender fish with a wide-slit mouth containing numerous fine teeth.
 The upper jaw is slightly prominent.
-Sometimes whiting has a very small chin barb, but it can be absent.
-It has a black spot always present at the base of the pectoral fin and two soft dorsal fins.
-The coloration of the back is bluish gray, the flanks are clear and the belly silvery white.
+Sometimes whiting have a very small chin barbel, but it may be absent.
+They have a black spot at the base of the pectoral fin and two soft dorsal fins.
+The back is bluish-gray, the flanks light and the belly silvery-white.

 Fishing spots

-Whiting can be caught just about anywhere: on the beaches, on the harbor dikes, on the offshore ridens, on the wrecks.
-It evolves in a wide range of depths: between 10 and 200 m.
+Whiting can be caught just about anywhere: on beaches, harbor dikes, offshore ridges and shipwrecks.
+Their depth range is vast: between 10 and 200 m.

 Fishing techniques

-The whiting is a winter fish which appreciates an iridescent faceted pearl before a areca.
-On wrecks, especially when looking for pollock, it happens to come across a whiting: voracious, it is capable of catching our big swimbait (shad) despite its small size.
-A soft lure type "octopus" (imitation of cephalopod) of white or yellow color, placed in the potence and behind the jig or the heavy spoon, works well to capture whiting.
+The whiting is a winter fish that appreciates an iridescent faceted pearl before an arenicole.
+On wrecks, especially when looking for pollack, you may come across a whiting: voracious, it is capable of catching our big swimbait (shad) despite its small size.
+A soft white or yellow "octopus" lure (cephalopod imitation), placed behind the jig or heavy spoon, works well to catch whiting.

-This groundfish is fished at different periods according to the geographical sectors, but we can affirm that it is present in all France between September and October, until November from the Vendée to the Spanish border.
+This groundfish is fished at different times depending on the geographical area, but we can say that it is present throughout France between September and October, and into November from the Vendée to the Spanish border.

 Reproduction

-The sexual maturity of whiting is reached at the size of 30 cm for an age of 2 years.
-It lays between January (Bay of Biscay) and March (Western Channel) a quantity of 100,000 to 1 million eggs over a period of 10 weeks.
-The pelagic larvae that are born often evolve hidden under the jellyfish sheltered from carnivores and feed on the jellyfish ovaries.
+Whiting reach sexual maturity at 30 cm and 2 years of age.
+Between January (Bay of Biscay) and March (Western Channel), they lay between 100,000 and 1 million eggs over a 10-week period.
+The pelagic larvae that are born often evolve hidden under jellyfish, sheltered from predators, and feed on jellyfish ovaries.

-From 5 to 10 cm, the young whiting move closer to the coast and remain close to the bottom between 5 and 30 m of depth, sometimes even in the harbor areas and docks mixed with pout.
+From 5 to 10 cm, young whiting move closer to the coast and stay close to the bottom at depths of between 5 and 30 m, sometimes even in harbor areas and docks mixed with pout.
 Whiting reach 15 to 20 cm at 1 year, 20 to 25 cm at 2 years and 30 to 35 cm at 3 years.
-Adults are fished in winter both on the coast and offshore, day and night, and the largest specimens are found on rocks and wrecks in depths of more than 30 meters.
+Adult whiting can be caught in winter both inshore and offshore, day and night, and the largest specimens can be found on rocks and wrecks at depths of over 30 meters.

 Size and weight